11 Comments

 1. where can one purchase raw dark chocolate.

-7. blank Diana McCalla says:
+7. Diana McCalla says:

 I incorporate healthy chocolate into my diet every day.
 Because the beans are cold pressed, just 3 pieces equal 10 – 12 servings of raw fruits and vegetables for as little as 100 low glycemic calories.
 Because it stops inflammation, I no longer have to take pain pills for the arthritis in my hips.
 And it tastes so good I think I am doing something wrong!
 There is a great article about the difference between "good" chocolate and "bad" chocolate at cocoa 101.com.